-Sleep mode is not entered if there is data in the RX FIFO.
+Sleep mode will not be entered if there is data in the RX FIFO.

-In sleep mode the UART clock and baud rate clock are stopped.
+In sleep mode, the UART clock and baud rate clock are stopped.
 Since most registers are clocked using these clocks, the power consumption is greatly reduced.
-The UART wakes up when any change is detected on the RX line, when there is any change in the state of the modem input pins, or if data is written to the TX FIFO.
+The UART will wake up when any change is detected on the RX line, when there is any change in the state of the modem input pins, or if data is written to the TX FIFO.

-: Writing to the divisor latches, DLL and DLH, to set the baud clock, must not be done during sleep mode.
-Therefore it is advisable to disable sleep mode using IER[4] before writing to DLL or DLH.
+Writing to the divisor latches, DLL and DLH, to set the baud clock, must not be done during sleep mode.
+Therefore it is advisable to disable sleep mode using IER[4] before writing to DLL or DLH.duced